Sean’s Vinh Guide

 “Exploring Vinh” – It’s an ebook.
 A group of Vietnamese university students and two volunteer teachers from Finland worked together to create a travel book.
 In it you can discover ten interesting places in Vinh.

-10 Things You Should NOT Do in Vietnam (from What The Pho)
+10 Things You Should NOT Do in Vietnam (video from Van Vu at What The Pho)

-Vietcetera – A weekly newsletter in English delivering the latest and most important stories shaping the economy and businesses in Vietnam right to your inbox.
+Vietcetera – The latest and most important stories shaping the economy and business in Vietnam.